-- A. When there is sufficient reason to believe that an occupant of the room may be physically harmed or endangered; university property is being endangered; university policy is being violated. - B. To make periodic health, safety, and maintenance inspections. - C. To make routine physical repairs to university property. - D. If there is some specific reason to suspect that a criminal offense has taken place or that evidence of that offense may be secured in that room, the warrant requirement shall be followed.
+- when there is sufficient reason to believe that an occupant of the room may be physically harmed or endangered; university property is being endangered; university policy is being violated - to make periodic health, safety, and maintenance inspections - to make routine physical repairs to university property.
+If there is some specific reason to suspect that a criminal offense has taken place or that evidence of that offense may be secured in that room, the warrant requirement shall be followed.

-If in the course of entry as described above, items in violation of university policy are found in plain view they will be removed, and the student will be notified of the confiscation and face possible disciplinary action.
+If in the course of entry as described above, illegal materials are found in plain view they will be removed and the student will be notified of the confiscation and face possible disciplinary action.

-16. LIABILITY
+XIV.
+LIABILITY

 Residents are responsible for their belongings.
 The university does not assume responsibility for loss of, or damage to, personal articles through fire, water, theft, or any other cause.
-The university does not assume responsibility for care/preparation of personal articles for inspections, treatments, etc. Additionally, the University is not responsible for personal property left by students during break periods, after the date of their withdrawal, transfer, departure, suspension or dismissal from any room in a university residence hall.
+Additionally, the University is not responsible for personal property left by students during break periods; after the date of their withdrawal, transfer, departure, suspension or dismissal from any room in a university residence hall.
 The university suggests that students insure their personal property.

-17. UTILITIES
+XV.
+UTILITIES

-The residence hall fee charged under this agreement includes the following utilities: electric, sewer, water, gas, heat, and data access to the university computer network.
+The residence hall fee charged under this agreement includes the following utilities: electric, sewer, water, gas, basic cable TV, and data access to the university computer network.
 Residents shall use utilities in a conservative, economic, and efficient manner.
 Failure of utility services will not render the university liable for inconvenience to residents or damage to property, nor abatement of agreement residence hall charges owed, nor relieve residents of obligation under this agreement.
 Utility services may be reduced or removed during prolonged break periods in the interest of energy conservation or maintenance and safety.

-18. ADDENDA
+XVI.
+ADDENDA